Illegal immigrant caravan organizers vow to outlast U.S. government in border standoff

 One source told The Washington Times that that from Friday through Monday morning more than 30 caravan participants had been caught entering illegally — chiefly in an area Border Patrol agents refer to as Goat Canyon.

+“The United States will not stand by as our immigration laws are ignored and our nation’s safety is jeopardized,” Mr. Sessions said.

-Caravan organizers have coached the participants on how to make their asylum claims, playing up the dangers they face back home.
+In both cases — those planning to wait to attempt a legal entry and those who snuck across — caravan organizers coached the participants on how to make their asylum claims, playing up the dangers they face back home.

 Still, those that do play by the rules and show up for their hearings are likely to be disappointed.
 Only about one in five asylum-seekers from Honduras manage to win their cases.